Siéva, Sieva Streetdance

 natural, you might say.

-So describes Topi Tateishi, the unique indigenous streetdance style Sieva that spreads among dancers in Finland and worldwide.
+So is described Siéva, the unique indigenous streetdance style that spreads among dancers in Finland and worldwide.

-Streetdance is energetic and aggressive, it’ll be tricks and cool movements which did not suit me, so I started designing my own style to the quiet beautiful music I prefer to listen to.
-After some time I decided to gather the basic elements of my dance and define the style, he says.
+Streetdance is energetic and aggressive, it’ll be tricks and cool movements which did not suit us, so we started designing our own style to the quiet beautiful music we prefer to listen to.
+After some time we decided to gather the basic elements of our dance and define the style, dancer from Siéva crew says.

 It was filed many years before they presented Sieva.
 Name is from the Finnish word for PRETTY or sweet, Sievä, and from the old Finnish female name Sieva.